rails/weblog/_posts/2014-09-26-Rails-4-2-0-beta2-has-been-released.markdown

 # In 4.2.0.beta2:
 MyJob.perform_later(*args)

-# The ways hobs are scheduled has changed.
+# The ways jobs are scheduled has changed.
 #
 # In 4.2.0.beta1:
 MyJob.enqueue_at(Date.tomorrow.noon, record)